-- (f) The trunk class code for network appearance 1 must specify a circuit program index of 067 and a trunk program index of 0. - (g) A fixed route index of 167 for network appearance 1 is used for connection between the SCC remote dc voltmeter circuit and the trunk under test.
+- (f) The trunk class code for network appearance 1 must specify a circuit program index of 067 and a trunk program index of 0. - (g) A fixed route index of 167 for network appearance 1 is used for connection between the SCC remote de voltmeter circuit and the trunk under text.

-- 4.23 ▶The RTTU/CTTU feature group provides an MTTP-like interface with line access.
-This allows the RTTU to test lines as well as 2-wire and 4-wire HILO trunks.
-The term "line access" implies that all the line testing capabilities found at the TLTP, including the ability to answer an incoming intraoffice call, are made available at the RTTU. - change in the unit type 8 auxiliary block (Fig. 12) is required.
+4.23 The RTTU/CTTU feature group provides an MTTP-like interface with line access.
+This allows the RTTU to test lines as well as 2-wire and 4-wire HHLO trunks.
+The term "line access" implies that all the line testing capabilities found at the TLTP, including the ability to answer an incoming intraoffice call, are made available at the RTTU.

+4.24 To provide the RTTU with line testing a change in the unit type 8 auxiliary block (Fig. 12) is required.
 A new group of master scanner points are added to provide the scan points needed for line testing.
 The base master scanner number for these master scan points is placed in word 1 of the auxiliary block.
 A new set of signal distributor points are also needed.
 The base miscellaneous trunk distributor number (MTDN) for these signal distributor points is placed in word 4 of the auxiliary block.
 Word 9 of the auxiliary block contains the RTTU panel type and the line access trunk (SD-1A176) associated with the line access function, if equipped; otherwise 0.